linkedin/openhouse/SETUP.md

 ```

-Some more examples of GRANT / REVOKE
+Some more examples of GRANT / REVOKE commands that are supported.

 ```